vladkinoman/just-my-notes/README.md

 ## Marks

-`!`, `_` symbols allow quick access to folders with general information when using file managers or Linux terminal. `!` means directory with general information which isn't a part of the main topic (current folder). `_` means directory with specific information which isn't a part of the main topic (current folder).
+`_` symbol allow quick access to folders and files with general and the most useful information when using file managers or Linux terminal.